 The most successful modern way to help people who suffer from the disease of addiction.
-To be more specific those who are specifically suffering from any opioid addiction.
-We know it seems like an unattainable goal.
+Specifically the people who suffer from any type of opioid addiction.
+We know to the addict it seems like an unattainable goal.
 Many give up.
-We’re living proof to tell you this is something you can do.
+However, we’re living proof to tell you this is something you can do!

 Which is best for me?